FeanorTheElf/fplll-cuda-enumeration/README.md

 If each Cuda thread performed a simple depth-first search independent of each other, this would lead very inefficient branching and memory accesses.
 Instead, a hybrid between depth-first search of the tree and breadth-first search is chosen:

-Each thread block works independently, but within a thread block, there is always a list of nodes whose subtrees have yet to be searched.
+Each thread warp works independently.
+However, within a warp, we use a breadth-first idea, so there is always a list of nodes whose subtrees have yet to be searched ("list of open nodes").
 In each step, each thread gets one of these buffer nodes assigned, and calculates its children (usually in muliple batches to prevent huge children counts), which are again added to the list.
 In contrast to the standard breadth-first search however, open nodes at the downmost tree level are processed first, so that we find first solutions as fast as possible, and to prevent huge list sizes.
 For efficiency reasons, all threads always work on nodes on the same level, and the open nodes are stored by level.

+Summarized, this open node list is not used to make sure that we search nodes nearer to the root first, but to be able to assign each thread a node from the same level (leading to efficient memory access patterns), as we can choose from many open nodes.

 ![Schematic enumeration tree, traversed by a block with two threads](./enum_tree_graphic.svg)